spicysomtam/jenkins-deploy-gke/README.md

 `kubectl` is the kubernetes client.
 You should be able to install it via your package manager on your operating system.

-Use the following to get your kube config (cluster name is the name specified via the Jenkins paramater; eg `demo`):
+Use the following to get your kube config (cluster name is the name specified via the Jenkins parameter; eg `demo`):

 ```
 gcloud container clusters get-credentials demo --region europe-west4